qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 Now that we know which folder we're in, a natural follow-up question would be "What does this folder contain?"

-To list to contents of a directory we use the `ls` command to list files in a directory.
+To list to contents of a directory, we use the `ls` command to list files in a directory.

 Try it out for yourself, Type `ls` and hit enter.